skoczen/will/docker-dev/README.md

 If you want to change things in the config just make the changes in config.py.

-This container is built of the master github branch.
+This container is built of the dev github branch.